 Bent Electrical Mast Or Damaged Weather Head

 A tree limb has fallen on the electric wires leading to your house.
 You still have electricity, but the pole has been bent.
 This is something you shouldn’t ignore.
 You need a licensed electrician to come and repair the damage.
 This mast is essential to the safety of your electrical system.
 It keeps power cords from touching the ground and people from touching the power cords.
-If any of the wires in the mast have been damaged it is a fire risk.
+If any of the wires in the mast have been damaged it is a fire risk, as it connects directly to the service panel.
 Don’t overlook this weather damage that is there.

 Water Damaged Outlets

-Light Fixtures or Other Electrical Problems on Your House
+Light Fixtures or Other Electrical Problems in Your House

 There are a million things a storm can damage or remove on the exterior of our houses.
 So if your porch light gets damaged, your shed’s power gets disconnected or any external electrical gets damaged it is imperative that it is repaired promptly.